 Cheap North Carolina Vacation Ideas

+The first thing we did was take the kids to Franklin, North Carolina for a trip to go gem mining at Rose Creek Mines.
 This is one of the most fun, inexpensive activities that we took part in!
 Prepare to get dirty and you might actually find some gemstones but the mine does not appear to be "salted".

 I played up the folklore so that the adults could convince that the 20-minute uphill walk to the top was worth doing.
 My wife and I enjoyed their spooked enthusiasm and the view is positively magnificent!

 After the slight letdown that they didn't spy any horned creatures sitting in judgement after the walk, it was hard to convince the kids that hiking Graveyard Fields would offer much entertainment.
 But they actually enjoyed it more than the Devil's Courthouse because they spotted ripe blackberries and ate them on the hike.
 Who knew that one of the best, cheap North Carolina vacation ideas

 We spent a whopping $1 per person to go Sliding Rock which is a 60' natural rock slide with a 6-7 foot deep pool of water at the base.
 Get ready for a chilly adventure here but talk about cheap, old fashioned entertainment for the kids!

 Our next stop was Cataloochee Valley where we visited a museum of sorts and saw lots of elk!
 My family wants to return here to go snow skiing but I'm just not sure that a ski vacation is a cheap North Carolina vacation idea.

 I tried to find the best websites on North Carolina tourism that have information on these destinations if you need them.
 There's plenty of information and great pictures to see on the official tourism sites but I just thought you might like to hear it from an actual family who had been there.